balagrivine/balagrivine/README.md

 **Typescripter**

-I enjy building backend systems that are scalable, secure, robust and tailored to meet your business needs.
+I enjoy building backend systems that are scalable, secure, robust and tailored to meet your business needs.

 Currently churning out quality code and contributing to open-source projects.
 <!---